MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

 > [!NOTE]
 > This task only applies to stretched clusters.

-For stretched clusters, you need to create the data and log volumes for each site, create replication groups, and setup replication between the sites.
+For stretched clusters, you need to create data and log volumes for each site, create a replication group for each site, and setup replication between the sites.

 There are two types of stretched clusters, active/active and active/passive.
 You can set up active-active replication, where failover replication can happen bi-directionally from either site, or active-passive site replication, where there is a preferred site and direction for failover replication, as explained.